mattbierner/blog.mattbierner.com/_posts/2014-04-15-akh-monad-transformers-for-javascript.md

 {% include image.html file="2001-last-monolith.jpg" description="My god it's full of state ... and error too" %}

 Say we need state and error handling.
-Why not just define a new struture that does both?
+Why not just define a new structure that does both?

 ```js
 var StateAndError = function \run =self-> {